alighauridev/PhotoFrame/README.md

 Copy code
 cd client
-Installing Dependencies
-Install backend dependencies by running the following command in the project root directory: cd server npm install
-Navigate to the client directory: cd client
-Install frontend dependencies:
-sh
-Copy code
-npm install

 Running the Project
 Starting the Backend
-In the project root directory, start the backend server by running:

-npm run start
+In the project root directory, start the backend server by running: npm install npm run start
-The backend server should now be running on http://localhost:4000. login password for admin panel is
+The backend server should now be running on http://localhost:5000. login password for admin panel is
+Starting the Admin Panel
+cd Admin
+npm install
+npm start
+The frontend server should now be running on http://localhost:4000.
 emali: admin@gmail.com
 password: admin
-Starting the Frontend
+Starting the client
-navigate to the client directory:
+navigate to the client directory: npm install npm start

-npm start
 The frontend server should now be running on http://localhost:3000.